This page covers variable assignment, data manipulation, and output operations within stored procedures.

 Procedure Body LanguageLET friends = (MATCH (p {_id: 'alice'})-[:KNOWS]->(f) RETURN f)

 Assign properties to nodes that exist only during procedure execution.
-These are NOT persisted to storage:
+These are NOT persisted to storage.

 Use cases:

-Procedure Body LanguageFOR node IN SCAN(:Person) { node.processed = false } FOR (node, depth) IN MATCH BFS (start)-[:KNOWS]->{1,5}(node) { node.distance = depth node.processed = true }
+Procedure Body LanguageFOR n IN SCAN(:Person) { n.processed = false } FOR (node, depth) IN MATCH BFS (start)-[:KNOWS]->{1,5}(node) { n.distance = depth n.processed = true }

 Query the graph within a procedure: